Download Indoor Greening Lesson Plan

 - Soil, pots and indoor plants (optional)

-As cold weather takes hold across the country, the predominant green of the landscape is replaced by browns, grays and whites.
+As cold weather takes hold across the country, the predominant green of the landscape is replaced by browns, grays, and whites.
 An important part of nature's cycle, winter is a time for plants in most parts of the country to rest up for the spring show.
 Even though we know change is right around the corner, sometimes the short days and gray skies can be a real downer.
-Many gardeners combat this time by pouring over seed catalogs and dreaming of next year's garden.
+Many gardeners combat this time by poring over seed catalogs and dreaming of their spring garden.
 An alternative is to create a green haven indoors by decorating your classroom and home environment with plants.

 Historical Perspective of Greening the Indoors